rokwire/rokwire-community/.github/pull_request_template.md

 Your Name and Affiliation

 Is this an addition to an existing or proposed page?
+(Community Wiki contributions only)

 Page Name: